timo/zasim/docs/tutorial/custom_stepfunc.rst

 not yet any explanation for what it is or does.
 The target is, however, very simple.
 All it has to do is basically keep the configuration and a bunch of additional attributes together in one namespace.
-The only class currently useful as a target is the `~zasim.cagen.target.TestTarget`, which takes a config - or a size, which will generate a random config - and a base as arguments and offers the attributes `cconf` and `possible_values`.
+The only class currently useful as a target is the `~zasim.cagen.target.Target`, which takes a config - or a size, which will generate a random config - and a base as arguments and offers the attributes `cconf` and `possible_values`.